• Skip navigation

 Habilitation (second book)

-• worked out by Antonia Villinger
+• by Antonia Villinger

-Coal Texts.
-Coal as an Energy Source in German-Language Literature after 1945
+Coal Texts: Coal as an Energy Source in German-Language Literature after 1945

 The climate crisis and the demand for an energy transition are significantly shaping the current socio-political discourse.
 In this context, questions about energy supply in particular are taking center stage, which is why the choice of different energy sources and the resulting effects on the environment, society and the economy are being discussed intensively.
 This change can be clearly observed in the public reception of coal as an energy source; after all, there is a controversial debate about whether closed down coal mines should be put back into operation.